tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 Ghost of the flats.
 This is a really good picture of one.
 They're usually much harder to see since their bodies are reflective.
 It's their shadow that you look for instead.
 The guides are absurdly good at seeing them - I swear they have telescopes for eyes.
 They'd point out a fish a hundred feet away from the boat and you'd think they're messing with you just because nothing has happened in a while, but then they push you closer and the fish is right there.

 Speaking of which, the guides are amazing people to be around.
 They're guys that have lived and grown up on the water who just live this pure lifestyle of chasing fish.
-Usually, they come from a family where guiding (and crazy eye genetics) has been passed down each generation.
+Usually, they come from a family where guiding (and crazy eye genetics apparently) has been passed down each generation.
 You can tell how passionate they are about what they do when you chat with them on the boat.
 <br><br>

 ![](\images\bahamas-album\IMG_5664.jpeg)<br>
 First one of the trip.
-There's always some pressure when you're the one at the front because you don't usually see too many fish and you have to be quick as well as accurate when you do find one.
-Since they're travelling fast and they get scared away easily, you only get a couple chances before they disappear.
 <br><br>

 ![](\images\bahamas-album\IMG_5858.jpeg)<br>